Causes

 Supporting Unaccompanied Refugee Children – In Partnership with the Refugee Council

 The Refugee Council’s Children’s Services support unaccompanied minors who arrive in the UK alone, fleeing war, persecution, and human rights abuses.
-With BCBN’s funding, the programme provides vital support to traumatised and isolated refugee children through a holistic range of services—including youth development, age dispute resolution, therapeutic care, and anti-trafficking initiatives.
-These projects offer a lifeline to vulnerable children, helping them rebuild their lives with safety, dignity, and hope.
+With BCBN’s funding, the programme provides vital support to traumatised and isolated refugee children through a holistic range of services, including youth development, age dispute resolution, therapeutic care, and anti-trafficking initiatives

 Project completed. £274,500 raised.